 D4 / 70-200 f2.8 / Pamir

-A young girl sits on the side of a lonely single track road passing through the Pamir moutnain range.
-Hand washing a dusty red dress, her best friend watches with hungry eyes, probably hoping for a snack to jump out.
-The friends converse together in sign-langauge, broken manadarin and the occasional woof.
+A young girl sits on the side of a remote single track road passing through the Pamir’s, right at the border with Afghanistan.
+Hand washing a red dress, she works the material over, her best friend watching with hungry eyes.
+They converse together in sign-language, broken mandarin and the occasional woof.

 Down Town Kashgar